THREE IN THE MAGIC CARPET RIDE TRILOGY

 ski, so I turned my attention to my family and ignored my

-ski resort I was dealing with
+slope I was dealing with

-much I missed these people.
+a strong sense of loss because I missed these people.
 Thank goodness

-friends who met through SSQQ.
-It
+people who met through SSQQ.
+I focused on the

 was like old times.
 The week I